simon-zhou/papers/databases.md

 ## The Buffer Tree: A New Technique for Optimal I/O Algorithms

 Having a buffer for each node seems promissing in the sense that lots of insert/update operations can be batched.
 This is not too different from B tree implementation, eg, in PG.
 In-memory disk pages will be flushed at a later stage.
 The only improvement is for tree navigation.
 In B tree we have to navigate to leaf node for every update/insert operations while in buffer tree these can be batched, as long as there is more than one data change are on the same page.

+Compared with LSM, the improvement on IO is also not that huge because LSM is already optimized for upsert/deletion.